Does the WB Studio Tour require vaccinations?

 How long do the tours last?

 Answer: You can expect the total Studio Tour experience, including the guided portion and self-guided areas to last about 3 hours.
-You will spend about 1hr 15 min with your guide and the remainder will be self-paced.
+You will spend about 1hr with your guide on the normal tour and the remainder will be self-paced.
 Our guides are located throughout the self-guided experiences to answer any questions you may have about the Studio.
-Plan to spend about 1hr 45min between Stage 48, Action and Magic Made Here and The Studio Store.
+Plan to spend about 2 hours between Stage 48, Action and Magic Made Here, and The Studio Store.

 Is photography allowed at the studio?